ascmitc/mhl/README.md

 create new generation(s) (mhllib)
 ```

-#### `create` with `-sf` subcommand option (for single files, no completeness check)
+#### `create` with `-sf` option(s) (for single file(s), no completeness check)

-The `create` command with `-sf` subcommand option creates a new generation in the mhl-history.
-It is run with the root path of the file hierarchy as well as one or multiple paths to the individual files and folders to be recorded as the parameters.
+The `create` command with `-sf` option is run with the root path of the file hierarchy as well as one or multiple paths to the individual files to be recorded as the parameters.

 This command can be used for instance when adding single files to an already mhl-managed file hierarchy.

 ```
-$ ./ascmhl.py create -sf /path /path/to/single/file
+$ ./ascmhl.py create /path/to/root/folder -sf /path/to/single/file1 [-sf /path/to/single/file2 ..]
 ```

 A new generation is created in all `ascmhl` folders below the given root path (e.g. in a nested mhl-history).
 If no mhl-history is present yet, an error is thrown.

-The following files will not be handled by this command:
+No other files than the ones specified as `-sf` options are handled by this command.

-* that are referenced in the existing ascmhl history but not specified as input, and
-* files that are neither referenced in the history nor specified as input.

 Implementation: